WFYI Public Media empowers, educates, entertains and connects our community through impactful journalism, inspiring stories and lifelong learning.

 WFYI 2 (20.2) carries WFYI's PBS KIDS around the clock, 24 hours a day.
 Voted the #1 educational media outlet in the country, PBS KIDS has research-based, award-winning programs proven to give children a boost in development and improve their chance of success in school.
 WFYI's PBS KIDS offers 21 different programs each day.
 The line-up can be viewed on our schedule page.

 WFYI 3 (20.3) offers how-to programming during the day and national and locally-produced shows during primetime.
-During the overnight hours, viewers will find The Classic Arts Showcase ‒ a documentary-style program that endeavors to bring culture and education together.

 A New Radio Experience